How often do you change your sheets?

 “Plus there are cosmetics that people use — they put oils and creams on their body, all of that is in that milieu.”

 But wait!
-There’s MORE!
+There’a MORE!
 You put about 100 litres of sweat a year into your bedding in your sleep.
-And people who eat in bed leave food crumbs and particles, and are creating a nice old breeding ground for all sorts of organisms to grow.
+And people who eat in bed leave food crumbs and particles, which creates a convenient breeding ground for all sorts of organisms to grow.

 Tierno says you should change your sheets, at a minimum, at least once a week.